jrussellfreelance/jrussellfreelance/README.md

-### I'm Jesse, a passionate freelancer and consultant.
+#### I'm Jesse, a passionate freelancer and consultant.

-My passion is automation.
-I love building processes and writing scripts to save someone time.
+I design and code technical solutions for clients with an emphasis on scripting and automation development.

-My biggest areas of expertise mostly involve things like server-side scripting and configuration.
+My areas of expertise primarily involve tasks like web scraping, server-side scripting, API development, and administration of all kinds.

-Right now I’m a freelancer and a consultant.
+I’m currently a freelancer and a consultant.
 I’ve also worked for various tech startups in the Indianapolis area.

-I consider myself a clever solution architect that automates my clients’ processes so that they can focus on bigger things.
+I consider myself a clever solution designer that automates my clients’ processes, solving their problems so that they can focus on bigger things.

 I am also a developer, so I have the ability to diagnose a wide range of issues, maintaining the solutions I develop.